 We do not intend to close this offering unless we sell at least the minimum number of Ordinary Shares, at the price per Ordinary Share set forth above, to result in sufficient proceeds to list our Ordinary Shares on the Nasdaq Capital Market.
 The offering may terminate on the earlier of (i) any time after the minimum offering amount of our Ordinary Shares is raised, or (ii) [•] days from the effective date of this prospectus, or the expiration date.
 If we can successfully raise the minimum offering amount within the offering period, the proceeds from the offering will be released to us after deducting certain escrow fees.
-The proceeds from the sale of the Ordinary Shares in this offering will be payable to "[•]" and will be deposited in a separate (limited to funds received on behalf of us) non-interest bearing trust bank account until the minimum offering amount is raised.
-If we do not raise the minimum offering amount of \$[•] million, we will not conduct a closing of this offering and will return to investors all amounts previously deposited by them in escrow, without interest or deduction.
+The proceeds from the sale of the Ordinary Shares in this offering will be payable to "FinTech Clearing, as Deposit Account Agent for the investors in Asia Times Holdings Limited" and will be deposited in a separate (limited to funds received on behalf of us) non-interest bearing trust bank account until the minimum offering amount is raised.
+If we do not raise the minimum offering amount of \$8,000,000, we will not conduct a closing of this offering and will return to investors all amounts previously deposited by them in escrow, without interest or deduction.